Regional Manager, LatAm Country Manager, Peru

-- When I first joined Mace I worked in the strategic pursuits team, which focuses on business development.
+When I first joined Mace in 2015, I worked in the strategic pursuits team, which focuses on business development.
 That gave me valuable insight into the workings and perspectives across the different business sectors and units.
-I was then asked to join the Hitachi/Horizon Nuclear Power team to grow our commission and lead key elements of the project delivery strategy.
-Having developed my skills in the nuclear sector, the opportunity to go to Lima came up and I’ve been Deputy Delivery Lead for Infrastructure on the Lima 2019 Games since Mace first got involved.
-More recently, I’ve also been leading our business development work in Latin America as we seek to grow our presence in the region.
+Having developed my skills in the nuclear sector, as part of the Horizon Nuclear Power team, the opportunity to go to Lima came up and I was appointed Deputy Delivery Lead for Infrastructure on the Lima 2019 Games.
+This paved the way for further business development work in Latin America.

 - What do you enjoy most about your current role at Mace?

 - The mix of project-based work and strategic business development is perfect.
-Being involved day-to-day in delivering complex projects, solving client challenges and seeing the legacy from the games around Lima develop is a huge incentive.
-The project acts as a living and breathing example of what Mace can do, and it serves as a fantastic case study as we grow the business in the region.
+Being involved day-to-day in delivering complex projects, solving client challenges and seeing the legacy from the work we have done in Latin America is a huge incentive.
+We witness first-hand the difference our international best practice and local expertise brings to a region, and the value to society involved in projects such as the Lima 2019 games and the G2G reconstruction programme.
 But none of it would be as rewarding, interesting or exciting without the people.
-I’ve been really fortunate to work with brilliant people at Mace; people at every level who support you, give you opportunities and who you can learn from.
+I’ve been fortunate to work with brilliant people at Mace; people at every level who support you, give you opportunities and who you can learn from.

 - What has been your proudest achievement at Mace?

-Building the relationship with Horizon Nuclear Power and growing our team into one that was fully integrated with the client and produced some really valuable work was an important staging point in my Mace career.
-That said, I think my proudest moment will be the opening ceremony of the Lima 2019 Pan American Games.
-Seeing all the hard work come to life will be amazing for everyone involved in the project.
+- Building the relationship with Horizon Nuclear Power and growing our team into one that was fully integrated with the client to provide some very valuable work was an important staging point in my Mace career.
+That said, I think my proudest moment so far was the opening ceremony of the Lima 2019 Pan American Games.
+Seeing all the hard work come to life was amazing for everyone involved in the project.